Schreipfelerer/MMM-EthermineInfo/README.md

 - The API is limited to 100 requests / 15 minutes / IP

 ## Feedback
-It's my first module here after that I built a MagicMirror.
-It also is the first Time i used javascript in gerneral.
+This is my first MagicMirror module.
+It is also the first time i used javascript in gerneral.
 <br>Since i dindt know where to start i used the <a href="https://github.com/matteodanelli/MMM-cryptocurrency">MMM-cryptocurrency</a> module as a guideline.
 <br>I am open to work on this project and to expand it to add other interesting features, and a bit of cool style too.
 <br>Leave me some feedback in the forum.
 Thank you!